Ideas to Update the Top 6 OLDER Granite Countertops

 Because the backsplash is on the same vertical sightline as the cabinets, the visual connection is more immediate.
 With the countertop being horizontal, there’s a BIT more room for forgiveness.

 Suuuuure, it’s all good in the hood if your countertop and backsplash coordinate, but if they DON’T (which is the case more often than not with homes from the 90s), you may want to think about refreshing it too.

-In this next example, the granite countertop was still going strong, but the backsplash was limiting the potential of this space…
+In this next example, the granite countertop is still going strong, but the backsplash is limiting the room’s potential…

 As the great Britney Spears once said, let’s hit that baby one more time…

 The key is to stop FIGHTING your granite and choose paint colours and products that actually SUIT it…

 I believe the above countertop is actually soapstone, but it proves my point – going WITH IT works!

 So, what are the BEST ideas to update a kitchen or bathroom with outdated granite countertops?

 Today we’re going to focus on coordinating your granite countertop with paint colours and backsplash ideas, as they’re your best BANG-FOR-BUCK ideas (non-street corner style).
 But before we get started, I want to make a VERY IMPORTANT POINT about painted cabinets…